 |

 Office Hours | Office hours are a great place to get help with the course material, work on practice problems, and make friends.
 We encourage you to attend office hours as often as possible, not just when you need extra help.
 You are welcome to attend any office hours session regardless of your lecture or lab section.
-The instructor and TA office hours schedule will be posted on Piazza once the term begins. |
+The instructor and TA office hours schedules will be posted on Piazza once the term begins. |

-Course Topics Schedule | This schedule allows you to determine when your specific lecture and lab section covers which material (please check your course schedule in the Student Service Centre to see which lecture and lab sections you are registered in, and when they meet).
+Course Topics Schedule | This schedule allows you to determine when your specific lecture and lab section covers which material (please check your course schedule on Workday to see which lecture and lab sections you are registered in, and when they meet).
 Problem set deadlines and midterms are also included on the course topics schedule.
 We recommend you bookmark this schedule and refer to it often, as you are responsible for all the material from all the modules that are listed.
-Individual instructors will post notes in the Lecture section of edX to tell you what you need to watch before lecture to prepare and after lecture for review.
 For each week there are 3 rows:

 |